 What must be included in the content of the training?

-Additionally, Senate Bill 1300 encourages employers to include bystander intervention training as part of the training.
-Specifically, employers are encouraged to provide all employees with bystander intervention training that provides practical guidance on how to enable bystanders to recognize and take action when they observe problematic behaviors.
-This training is in an effort to provide bystanders with the skills and confidence to intervene, or the resources to support if they are unable to intervene.
+No. However, California law encourages employers to include bystander intervention training as part of harassment training.
+Specifically, employers are encouraged to provide all employees with bystander intervention training providing practical guidance on how to enable bystanders to recognize and take action when they observe problematic behaviors.
+The purpose of the training is to provide employees who may see sexual harassment occurring in the workplace with the sills and confidence to intervene, and the resources for support if they are unable to intervene.

 Who can present the training?

 The training must “be presented by trainers or educators with knowledge and expertise in the prevention of harassment, discrimination, and retaliation.”